Claude Cowork Guide 2026: How to Add Skills, Connect Files & Automate Tasks

 InterfaceTerminalGUI

 Claude Code is more powerful for development work.
 Cowork is more accessible for everything else.
+(For a detailed breakdown, see our Claude vs ChatGPT for Coding comparison.)

 If you’ve been using Claude Code for non-coding tasks like file organization or document processing, Cowork is a cleaner option for those specific workflows.